mikiw/DexProtocol/README.md

 state.vault[token B][Z] = 0
 ```

 ### Part 4 echange scenario
 ```Typescript

 ```

 ## Others for future:
-- TODO: implement functions and tests
+- TODO: Implement functions and tests.
+- TODO: Add more information about gas fees.
+- TODO: Research possibility of a SmartWeave/Ethereum bridge.
+- TODO: Research safe math in SmartWeave (buffer overflow scenarios etc.).
-- TODO: Add predicate version of Order that can support multiply tokens types like on wyvern protocol
+- TODO: Add predicate version of Order that can support multiply tokens types like on wyvern protocol.
-- TODO: Extend this solution with AAM version for assets
+- TODO: Extend this solution with AAM version for assets.
-- TODO: Extend this solution with homomorphic encryption
+- TODO: Extend this solution with homomorphic encryption.
 - TODO: How to simulate these custom made blockchain/exchanges/markets behaviors before launch?
 For example in Anylogic?
 Maybe Dexter (https://dexter-manual.readthedocs.io/en/latest/)?